splitwood/tripleo-virt-quickstart/README.md

     useradd -G wheel centos
     passwd centos # Set a password
     su - centos

+Further configure the user so that it can ssh as root into the host without a password prompt.

 The rest of the example commands assume using a non-root user with sudo access.